220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   Syntax/Keywords for TCL:
     -   COMMIT: this will permanently save any DML operations that occurred
     -   ROLLBACK: this will completely erase any DML operations that occurred between two commits.
 Keep in mind, once you commit changes you cannot rollback
-        -SAVEPOINT: creates a spot to rollback to
+    -   SAVEPOINT: creates a spot to rollback to

 # Constraints